FortiPower/PowerFGT/README.md

 More functionality will be added later.

 Connection can use HTTPS (default) or HTTP
-Tested with FortiGate (using 5.6.x, 6.x and 7.x firmware but it will be also work with 5.4.x)
+Tested with FortiGate (using 5.6.x, 6.x, 7.x and 8.x (beta) firmware but it will be also work with 5.4.x)
 Add (Experimental) support of [VDOM](#vdom) is available using -vdom parameter for each cmdlet

 # Usage